Instead of implementing trade restrictions, we should welcome more low-skill immigration.

 Business may rely on technology or immigrant workers instead of hiring expensive native labor.

 A major downside of Rodrik’s proposal is that, instead of incentivizing governments to increase labor and environmental standards, these protections would likely keep foreign firms from investing in developing nations.
-Foreign investors don’t like uncertainty, and trade barriers with the U.S. would increase uncertainty.
+Foreign investors do not like uncertainty, and trade barriers with the U.S. would increase uncertainty.
 This is a problem because many of trade’s labor abuses come not with foreign firms but with domestically owned firms that supply global production.
 International businesses tend to be the most productive businesses that can afford to pay higher wages and follow regulations.
 Once invested in a developing country, international businesses often push for economic reforms.
-Domestic firms don’t want reform—because they can’t compete if labor costs more—and are often deeply tied to the ruling party, especially in autocracies.
+Domestic firms do not want reform—because they cannot compete if labor costs more—and are often deeply tied to the ruling party, especially in autocracies.
 Instead of increasing labor standards to attract international capital, many states are likely to protect domestic businesses and let the international firms go elsewhere.

 Rodrik's proposal may unintentinally harm those who are worst off in the world.

-First, a wealth of evidence has shown that immigrants do not compete with low-skill Americans for jobs; instead they complement native workers.
+First, a wealth of evidence has shown that immigrants do not compete with low-skill Americans for jobs; instead, they complement native workers.
 Most jobs require both routine or manual tasks and tasks that need country-specific knowledge, such as language facility or cultural understanding.
 Immigrants rarely have the country-specific knowledge to outcompete natives for such jobs.